Architecture of London: The Industrial Revolution: railway, iron-framed and industrial architecture

 Advancements in engineering during the industrial revolution made available the use of new building materials such as iron, enabling its use to build the first iron-framed structures in history.
 Iron beams afforded unprecedented span and height in new buildings, with the added advantage of being fireproof.
 The greatest embodiment of iron's possibilities was found in Joseph Paxton's Crystal Palace, a 990,000-square-foot (9.2-hectare) exhibition hall made of cast iron and plate glass, which opened in 1851.
 Before that, iron was already being used to gird the roofs of the King's Library in the British Museum, built between 1823 and 1827, the Reform Club (1837–1841), Travellers Club (1832), and the new Palace of Westminster.
 The technological advancements pioneered with the Crystal Palace would be applied to the building of London's great railway termini in the latter half of the century: St. Pancras, Liverpool Street, Paddington, King's Cross, and Victoria.
 King's Cross was a relative latecomer; built in 1851 to support incoming traffic for the Crystal Palace exhibition, its arched glass terminal sheds (each 71 ft wide) were reinforced with laminated wooden ribs which were replaced in the 1870s with cast iron.
 London Paddington had already set the model for train stations built with iron support piers and framework, when it was completed in 1854 to the designs of the greatest of Victorian engineers, Isambard Kingdom Brunel.

+Other innovations in Victorian infrastructure and industry such as new sewage systems, power stations and gas works further transformed London's cityscape.
+But as well as from a technological point of view, many of these buildings were interesting stylistically, with some examples being remarkably decorative despite their utilitarian functions and often mirroring the stylistic trends occurring in domestic, commercial and even ecclesiastical architecture.
+A particularly notable example is Crossness Pumping Station (1865), a former sewage pumping station built in an ornate Romanesque-revival style, with extensive decorative use of cast-iron.
+This was described by the historian Nicholas Pevsner as a "masterpiece of engineering – a Victorian cathedral of ironwork".